 Prestigious scholarships are known on a national, and, often, on an international level.
-Winning one of these could do more for you than help cover college costs, as well, as recipients are then able to boast that they were chosen among thousands of applicants.
-These awards typically target the best and the brightest among you, and grades, standardized test scores, extracurricular activities and community service will matter.
+Winning one of these could do more for you than help cover college costs.
+Recipients are able to boast that they were chosen among thousands of applicants and display their achievement on their resumes.
+These awards typically target the best and the brightest youth - grades, standardized test scores, extracurricular activities and community service will matter when it comes to competing.
 Less tangible criteria will matter as well; scholarship providers for these awards want to see leaders, go-getters, and motivated individuals.
-Don’t let all of this discourage you, though.
-As long as you’re eligible for one of these prestigious scholarships, you may as well apply and put the effort in to apply to the best of your ability.
+As long as you're eligible for one of these prestigious scholarships, you may as well apply and put the effort in to apply to the best of your ability.
 For more information on prestigious scholarships, check out examples of the kinds of awards available below, or conduct a free scholarship search.
-We’ll match you instantly with prestigious scholarships you may be eligible for.
+We'll match you instantly with prestigious scholarships you may be eligible for.

 Academic and Merit Scholarships

-Most of the prestigious scholarship providers will like to see your academic record, paying attention to your GPA, the kinds of courses you took on in high school, and your level of college preparedness.
+Most of the prestigious scholarship providers want to see your academic record; paying attention to your GPA, the kinds of courses you took on in high school, and your level of college preparedness.
 You may need to be near the top of your class, or have impressive standardized test scores.
-Most of these awards will spell out in their official rules and requirements the caliber of applicant they’ll consider for their scholarship.
-For example, the Coca-Cola Scholars Program awards 250 scholarships each year ranging from $10,000 to $20,000.
-Applicants for that award must have at least a 3.0 GPA to be competitive in the pool.
+Many of these awards will spell out in their official rules and requirements the caliber of applicant they'll consider for their scholarship.
+For example, the Coca-Cola Scholars Program awards 250 scholarships each year ranging up to $20,000.
+Applicants for that award must have at least a 3.0 GPA to compete.
 The Harry S. Truman Scholarship Program provides up to $30,000 to students in the upper quarter of their junior class.
 Applicants for this award and many others must also boast an interest in community service and leadership skills, so even if you have a stellar GPA, you may need to get yourself involved in more extracurricular activities to compete for the most prestigious academic and merit scholarships.